( Locked ● Limited version )

 And not my first Mac.

-A lot has changed since then.< nostalgia >
+A lot has changed since then.< wayback >

 My first Mac was a IIfx that I bought used in 1992, already nicely fitted-out with a whopping 32M of ram — in its day a great box for doing Photoshop work.
-Even more wayback, in 1982, I designed and built an EPROM programmer (HW: a wire-wrapped breadboard loaded with chips, SW: 6502 Assembly Language) that slotted into the Apple II backplane.
+Even more wayback, in 1982, I designed and built an EPROM programmer that slotted into the Apple II backplane; hardware a wire-wrapped breadboard loaded with chips; software entirely 6502 Assembly Language.

-< /nostalgia > - The Think Great Stuff store and its companion toolset were built using just three apps: Photoshop, BBedit, and Transmit.
+The Think Great Stuff store and its companion toolset were built using just three apps: